 - The Executive Mayor's message on the budget.
 Materials prepared to facilitate discussions on the budget before the council adopts it.
-This shall explain the Municipality's priorities and constraints of the budget; - Utilizing media through press conferences, press releases, inviting them to important events; - Feedback channels such as letters and phone calls from citizens (e.g. toll-free phone lines); complaint/comments boxes in public places; establishing and responding to a special e-mail address for comments.
+This shall explain the Municipality's priorities and constraints of the budget; - Utilizing media and social media through press conferences, press releases, inviting them to important events; - Feedback channels such as letters and phone calls from citizens; complaint/comments boxes in public places; establishing and responding to a special e-mail address for comments.
 The most important issue here is to manage properly the comments received from citizens: a return message or a card should acknowledge those who sent the comment.
-The Municipality may report in the media or other public sources on the type of comments received and actions undertaken to address the comments; - Informational brochures, such as general brochure that contains general information on city authorities, telephone numbers, working hours, organizational chart, council, committees, advisory groups, etc. Such a brochure can be distributed among citizens along with local newsletter or placed in public buildings; - Talk shows and/or interviews in local radio on the most important local topics; - General public surveys, which can identify priorities of the public or gather more precise information on a particular subject.
-The most important part of surveying is analysis, which should not only count answers but also analyse the relationships between different types of answers.
-Only such an analysis provides real knowledge on the situation; - Council newsletter: Council news, issued on a regular basis, which contains most important information on activities within the municipality.
+The Municipality may report in the media or other public sources on the type of comments received and actions undertaken to address the comments; - Informational brochures, such as general brochure that contains general information on city authorities, telephone numbers, working hours, organizational chart, council, committees, advisory groups, etc. Such a brochure can be distributed among citizens along with local newsletter or placed in public buildings; - External Municipal newsletter: Council news, issued on a regular basis, which contains most important information on activities within the municipality.